 Many motor vehicle accident victims experience debilitating effects on their mental health after a crash.
-If you suffer from anxiety, depression, PTSD, or another mental health issue that was caused by a crash, compensation may be available.
-You may be able to sue for emotional distress due to a car accident in Las Vegas, Nevada.
+If you suffer from anxiety, depression, PTSD, or another mental health issue that was caused by a crash, emotional distress car accident compensation may be available.
+You may seek a PTSD from a car accident settlement, or be able to sue for emotional distress car accident compensation in Las Vegas, Nevada.

 What Is Emotional Distress?

 Emotional distress is agitation or anxiety arising from the memories or effects of a specific occurrence, event, or condition.
 In this context, victims who suffer from emotional distress become physically unwell and/or mentally upset when they remember the accident or see something that reminds them of the car crash.
 For instance, the person may refuse to drive a vehicle or show anxiety symptoms at the sound of tires screeching.
 In Nevada, car accident victims can sue for emotional distress due to a car accident if another party was at-fault for the crash.

 Symptoms of emotional distress include:

 - Digestive issues